 Pipelines should be executed over scalable services or functions, which can span elastically over multiple servers or containers.
 This way, jobs complete faster, and computation resources are freed up once they complete, saving significant costs.

 The resulting models are stored in a versioned model repository along with metadata, performance metrics, required parameters, statistical information, etc. Models can be loaded later into batch or real-time serving micro-services or functions.

 Deploy models and applications#

 With MLRun, in addition to a batch inference, you can deploy a robust and scalable real-time pipeline for more complex and online scenarios.
 MLRun uses Nuclio, an open source serverless framework for creating real-time pipelines for model deployment.

 Once an ML model has been built, it needs to be integrated with real-world data and the business application or front-end services.
-The whole application or parts thereof need to be deployed without disrupting the service.
+The entire application, or parts thereof, need to be deployed without disrupting the service.
 Deployment can be extremely challenging if the ML components aren’t treated as an integral part of the application or production pipeline.

 Production pipelines usually consist of:

 Real-time data collection, validation, and feature engineering logic

 The different services are interdependent.
 For example, if the inputs to a model change, the feature engineering logic must be upgraded along with the model serving and model monitoring services.
 These dependencies require online production pipelines (graphs) to reflect these changes.